bureado/awesome-software-supply-chain-security/README.md

 ## Point-of-use validations

-This section includes: admission and ingestion policies, pull-time verification,
+> This section includes: admission and ingestion policies, pull-time verification and end-user verifications.

 ## Identity and provenance

-This section includes:
+> This section includes: projects and discussions specifics to developer identity, OIDC, keyrings and related topics.

 ## Frameworks and best practice references

-This section includes: reference architectures and authoritative compilations of supply chain attacks and the emerging categories.
+> This section includes: reference architectures and authoritative compilations of supply chain attacks and the emerging categories.

 * [OWASP Application Security Verification Standard](https://owasp.org/www-project-application-security-verification-standard/), esp. _V14 - Configuration_
 * SAFECODE's [Fundamental Practices for Secure Software Development, Third Edition](https://safecode.org/uncategorized/fundamental-practices-secure-software-development/), esp. _Manage Security Risk Inherent in the Use of Third-party Components_

 ## Build techniques

-This section includes: reproducible builds, hermetic builds, bootstrappable builds, special considerations for CI/CD systems, best practices building artifacts such as OCI containers, etc.
+> This section includes: reproducible builds, hermetic builds, bootstrappable builds, special considerations for CI/CD systems, best practices building artifacts such as OCI containers, etc.

 ## Others in need of categorization